jyrum/jyrum.github.io/essays/good-questions.md

 ## Questions

 Questions are extremely important in all aspects of life.
-Asking questions is what allows you to connect with people, learn, and improve in the neccessary skills you need in life.
+Asking questions is what allows you to connect with people, learn, and improve in the necessary skills you need in life.
 Just simply asking questions, for example in a class, is a really good skill to have.
 Some people may be afraid to ask questions in fear of being looked at as dumb.
 Many say that there are no stupid questions, so just ask away when you have one.
 I agree, if you have a question you should always ask someone for help.
 Most of the time...

 ## Good Questions